ALLesley/UV-Light-Timer/README.md

 # UV-Light-Timer
-This project uses the results from a UV and light sensor to determine how long you spent outside, inside, or inside by a window.<br>
+This project uses the results from a UV and light sensor to determine how long you spent outside, inside, or inside by a window.
+A summary report will also be displayed at the end.
+It uses the UV index and time to determine what percentage of your daily vitamin D was produced along with the risk of sunburn.<br>

 When the button is pressed, the LED will turn on to indicate that the timer has started, and the sensors will start recording values.
 After each reading, a new average will be calculated for both the light and UV values.
 Once the button is pressed again, the LED will turn off.
-Information regarding the final averages for the light level and UV values, as well as how long you were outside, inside, or inside by a window, will be displayed.<br>
+Information regarding the final averages for the light level and UV values, how long you were outside, inside, or inside by a window, and the summary report will be displayed.<br>
-A summary report will also be displayed at the end.
-It uses the UV index and time to determine what percentage of your daily vitamin D was produced along with the risk of sunburn.

 # Hardware
 Arduino board (I have an Arduino UNO)<br>